 The price of the program includes tuition and fees, international student identity card, accomodation, excursions and in-country transportation.

 Students will need to make their own flight arrangements.

-Minimum program eligibility requirements include the completion of at least 28 semester hours with an overall 2.0 GPA for undergraduates and graduate standing for graduate students.
+Minimum program eligibility requirements include the completion of at least 28 semester hours with an overall 2.0 GPA for undergraduates (or consent of the program director) and graduate standing for graduate students.
 All students must be in clear academic standing.
 Students must also satisfy any additional prerequisites described under the individual course listings.
 Final authority over enrollment rests with the Director of International Education and the program director.

 The program qualifies for financial aid in the form of guaranteed student loans, Pell Grants, or applicable graduate assistantships.
 Southern Miss students requiring financial aid should contact Frances Sudduth at the International Programs Office before requesting a 2012 - 2013 Study Abroad Financial Aid Application from the university's Financial Aid Office.

 Completed online application, with $250 deposit, due in 3 May, 2013.
 Balance of fees, less deposit, is due 15 May, 2013.

 Except in cases of academic ineligibility or course cancellation, deposits are non-refundable.
 Fees, exclusive of deposit, are refundable if written notification is received prior to payment deadline.
 Thereafter, no refunds will be available.
 The International Programs Office should be notified of all cancellations.

 ASSISTANCE AND INFORMATION

 Office of International Programs